peterhinch/micropython-mqtt/README.md

 hardware is linked to an ESP8266 running the firmware image using a 5-wire interface.
 The driver runs on the target which can then access MQTT.
 The driver and hardware interface are designed to be platform agnostic: any hardware with five GPIO pins accessible via the `machine` library should suffice.

+The driver is non-blocking and is designed for applications using uasyncio.

 It is documented [here](./NO_NET.md).